Here's the low down on the best time to Visit Competa!

 Again, these months are popular with cyclists and the walking community.
 The weather is also ideal for day trips and exploring the many wonderful sights of the Axarquia/Andalucia region.
+It is a beautiful time of year to visit Competa.
 You can expect some rain during this season, but it is never around for long.
 It is the perfect time of year to take a guided tour and our friends at Oletrips offer just that.
 From the Alhambra to wine tours and experiences like cooking classes or goat herding.
 They really do offer something for everyone, in small groups, travelling in an air conditioned mini bus.
 They speak Spanish, English, Dutch and Swedish.

 Winter (December through February)

 Competa is an all-year-round destination, so the town is very much open during this quieter season, so if you’re keen to avoid other tourists this is a good time to visit.

 Because Spanish houses are designed to be cool in the hot summers it can be very cold once indoors out of the sun.
 So, choose accommodation which has heating of some sort installed, be it dual air conditioning, log burners or like No 8 underfloor heating throughout.
 This period can be quite rainy, so bear that in mind when looking at activities.
 If you’re searching for a home here, this period is a good time to visit.